CrispenGari/dispatch/README.md

 For all the comments users are able to respond or reply to comments on each `tweet` also mention users on the `comments` and `replies`.
 Users can also react to comments and `replies` to improve user interactivity.

+### Implementation

+Building a news dispatching app using `tRPC` using the mono-repo approach with `yarn-workspaces`.
+The following packages build app the whole system.

+1. `api` - this package is the brain, and storage of the `dispatch` startup.
+2. `mobile` - this package is a mobile app that consumes the `trpc` api.
+3. `shared` - this package contains shared utility functions between other packages.

 ### How is dispatch different from twitter (X)?

 > Problem statement: `Twitter is a great platform for news feed globally.
 As a well known platform although there are algorithms that caters for feeding users with "tweets of interest" it lacks filtering based on location.`